Ada-Developers-Academy/core-software-tools/intermediate-python-debugging/problem-set-using-the-debugger.md

 ### !callout-warning

-## Discover Tests to Show the Test Status Icons
+## Getting VS Code to Notice Your Tests

-If you don't see status icons to left of the test names in your test file, you may need to let VS Code _discover_ your tests!
+If you don't see status icons to left of the test names in your test file, you may need to verify that your virtual environment is being used or that the testing framework has been configured!
 Expand the section below for a review of how to do this!

 ### !end-callout